JDanielZ5G/-ucu-dip-webdev-2025-lab01--/README.md

 # Web-and-mobile
-for the developement of web applications and mobile
+for the developement of websites  and mobile applications
 # Web-and-mobile

 This repository is for the development of web applications and mobile applications.